So you see someone online doing awesome with their business, using really interesting and effective tactics.

 Maybe they’re rocking Twitter, or Instagram, or webinars or a podcast…

 And logically, you think that if you use the same tactics, you can get yourself the same kinds of results.
-Seems to make sense, right?

 Except, a tactic is pointless if there’s no strategy behind it.

-You can throw spaghetti at the wall as much as you want, but all you’ll create is a very dirty wall.
+You can throw spaghetti at the wall as much as you want, but all you’ll create is a dirty wall.

-Anyway, the real problem is bigger: even if you closely observe the way the other’s tactics combine into a strategy, you’re still missing the most important point:
+Even if you closely observe the way the other’s tactics combine into a strategy, you’re still missing the most important point:

 The thinking *behind* the strategy.